WissamMU/javaScrept_learing/README.md

 📖 Chapter one basic of JavaScript (done)

-📝 Im taking basics of web development first (in progres)
+📝 Im taking basics of web development first (done)

-📚 Chapter two react.js (didnt start yet)
+📚 Chapter two react.js (in progres)